lutzer/node-red-contrib-finite-statemachine/README.md

 ### Node Configuration

-The statemachine is defined by a JSON Object.
+The statemachine of `finite state machine` is defined by a JSON object within the line *FSM* (Finite State Machine):

 - *state* holds the initial state.
 It shall contain a *status* field and may contain a *data* object.
 - *transitions* holds the possible states as keys (shown as upper case strings).
 As values it contains one or more key/value pairs, consisting of the transition string (lower case strings) and the resulting state.